 - Slippery elm bark works well on infections of the gastrointestinal and urinary tract primarily by reducing inflammation, lubricating the mucus membranes, acting as an astringent, and making the body’s tissues less hospitable to bacteria.

 If your cat doesn’t respond quickly to natural antibiotics, it is crucial to take her to see a veterinarian.
-Some infections require powerful medications, and waiting too long to treat such infections can result in serious illness or even death.
+Some infections will require conventional antibiotic medications, and waiting too long to treat such infections can result in serious illness or even death.